8

 • 1

 In the late 80s, I worked on a system that did simple round-robin multitasking on top of MS-DOS.
 (Or I guess it was a clone?)
 Regardless, not even a hint of virtual memory.
-Jan 15, 2021 at 1:42
+Commented Jan 15, 2021 at 1:42

 • Considering DOS was, initially, floppy disk based operating system, using virtual memory would have been... "interesting".
 (Probably same with early hard drives, too).
 While MS DOS and it's clones might seem to be running multiple programs or tasks at the same time to the user, from the processor's standpoint it was always running one program "thread".
 Multiple programs running in parallel didn't happen until multiple processors or multithreading in the MS -world (Windows).